Call 855-808-4530 or email [email protected] to receive your discount on a new subscription.

 The informality of chat culture not only makes chat data harder to search, it also results in huge volumes of a new kind of data that must be processed in unique ways before it can be reviewed.

 This two-part series outlines what legal teams should expect to encounter with Slack data in e-discovery.
 Part one below outlines the unique challenges posed by Slack.
-Part two will share best practices for dealing with those common challenges to achieve high quality production of chat data for litigation.
+Part two shares best practices for dealing with those common challenges to achieve high quality production of chat data for litigation.

 *May exclude premium content